ArctosDB/documentation-wiki/_how_to/How-to-manage-taxonomic-classifications.markdown

 Taxon relationship types are managed in the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_RELATION).
 When a taxon is synonymized with another taxon, you want to create a relationship between these two names.
 They become synonyms of each other.
 The accepted taxon has a [taxon status](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_STATUS) of valid and the unaccepted taxon has a taxon status of invalid.

+## Edit this Documentation

+If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-manage-taxonomic-classifications.markdown" target="_blank">here</a>.